Mass inflation: Mass-inflation singularity

 The divergence of the gravitational mass parameter has interesting local consequences for an extended infalling object: since the mass parameter determines the Coulomb component of the local curvature inside a black hole, an increase in the parameter would lead to increased tidal forces felt locally by the object.
 This results in a curvature singularity at the Cauchy horizon known as the mass-inflation singularity, the Cauchy horizon singularity, the infalling singularity, or the "fat cigar" singularity.
 In 1991, Amos Ori confirmed that the singularity was deformationally weak: although an object would experience infinite tidal forces at the singularity, tidal distortion on an object in all three spatial dimensions would still be finite, implying that a macroscopic object would not be crushed.
 In 1997, Lior Burko verified numerically that, for a Reissner-Nordstrom black hole, the entire null singularity is weak.
 Analysis of a more realistic gravitational collapse scenario by Hod and Piran strengthened Burko's findings, verifying numerically that mass inflation still occurs in the gravitational collapse of a spherical charged black hole with realistic initial parameters, and the resulting singularity is still weak and null.
 In 2016, Burko, Khanna, and Zenginoǧlu discovered that the rate at which curvature increases near the Cauchy horizon was far lower than had previously been found via perturbative analysis.

 On the other hand, Hamilton and Avelino contend the idea that a realistic astrophysical black hole would not have a weak null singularity at the Cauchy horizon, arguing that the proposed singularity would not be able to exist if anything fell in.
 Even if the black hole remained isolated forever, pair creation near the inner horizon would prevent a weak null singularity from forming.
-Instead, the end result of mass inflation would be a central, spacelike, BKL-type singularity.
+Instead, the result of mass inflation would be a central, spacelike, BKL-type singularity.